kbvernon/modtheworld/22-univariate_description.md

 ## Central tendency

-Central tendency, otherwise known as the location of a variable or its first moment, refers to the expected value of a variable.
-The two most common measures of it are the mean and the median.
+The two most common measures of central tendency are the mean and the median.
 Their slightly less popular cousin is the mode, which is typically reserved for categorical data.

 ### Mean